 Post-board it is a bit different, as you’re now having to account for the cards you are sideboarding in as well.
 Post-board games also tend to be slightly slower, as your opponents bring in sideboard hate and try to play conservatively around the powerful answer they’ve brought in.
 Ultimately, in post-board games you cannot be as strict with your hand keeping since you’ll probably need multiple disruption and/or a Show and Tell to pave a path to victory, which means mulliganing comes at a higher cost as you have less cards to work with.
 On the flip side though, you can also afford to be a bit slower.

-Overall, in post-board games I would still follow a pretty similar regiment to the pre-board games, with the added caveat that you probably want two pieces of disruption to try navigate through your opponent’s hate, but can likely afford to keep a hand that is missing one of the components if it’s one of the ones you have more of – you still wouldn’t be able to keep a hand without Entomb or Faithless Looting (unless you brought in Show and Tell).
+Overall, in post-board games I would still follow a pretty similar regiment to the pre-board games, with the added caveat that you probably want two pieces of disruption to try to navigate through your opponent’s hate, but can likely afford to keep a hand that is missing one of the components if it’s one of the ones you have more of – you still wouldn’t be able to keep a hand without Entomb or Faithless Lootingg (unless you brought in Show and Tell).

 Below are some hands that I’ve generated for pre-board games where I don’t know what my opponent is playing: